 Some good alternatives to a Greek bank account are Revolut, Wise and N26.
 I was very skeptical 8 years ago when I first registered with Revolut, but I’ve used it in over 15 countries abroad as well as Greece and can’t recommend it highly enough.

-Frequently asked questions about bank accounts in Greece
+FAQs about bank accounts in Greece

 Here are a few questions expats and non residents ask before opening a bank account in Greece: